 The beauty of ribbons always makes a statement.
 When paired with solid color fabric, they get others talking as well.
 This smaller shoulder bag features an attention-getting ribbon flap created from seven gorgeous Jacquard ribbons by Renaissance Ribbons.
-They are stitched side-by-side to the plain side of a layer of fusible interfacing.
-When the front and back are assembled and pressed, it activates the fusing and creates a tight, smooth bond.
+They are stitched side-by-side to the plain side of a layer of Fusible interfacing.
+When the front and Lining are assembled and pressed, it activates the fusing and creates a tight, smooth bond.
 True stability (and true beauty) with fewer layers.
-Read on for how to make your own statement.
+Read on to learn how to make your own statement.

 Our original selection of ribbons by Anna Maria Horner were the perfect stand-out against the deep blue denim we chose for this bag, and although these exact ribbons are no longer readily available, the selection of gorgeous Renaissance Ribbons is wide and deep.
-Below are two new trios that create a beautiful blend of color and design.
-The first includes: Leopard Ribbon by Anna Maria Horner, Mantra Turquoise Amy Butler, and Echinacea on Blue by Anna Maria Horner.
-The second includes: Midnight Sprout on Black by Tula Pink, Wide Black Stripes and Dots by Tula Pink, and Turquoise and Green Lantern by Tula Pink.
+Browse through gorgeous options from some of your favorite fabric designers, like Tula Pink, Kaffe Fassett, French General, and more.

 Our bag finishes at approximately 10″ wide x 7½” high with 2″ box corners and a 43″ strap.